 My sister and I taught them math, English, Indonesian, and how to use a computer.
 In 2009, Mr. Rinus Van Heerde generously donated the funds to construct a building that houses our office and our first true classroom.
 In 2011, the “Happy House” was constructed from a donation made by Bob Romijn.

 This building comprises a kitchen, a bedroom with a ceiling fan and an en suite bathroom, and a detached bathroom for students.
-The Happy House was originally used to house one of our students, who was unable to continue living with his family, as their home didn’t have enough room for them all.
+Happy House was originally used to house one of our students, who was unable to continue living with his family, as their home didn’t have enough for them all.
 Later on it was offered to a student and her mother, who came to take care of an older family member nearby.

 The bedroom is now used as volunteer lodging, the students are allowed to use the detached bathroom, and my mother, sister, and a mother of one of the students take advantage of the kitchen to prepare traditional meals, which are made available to the volunteers.